 All films submitted for the South Regional will be considered for the National Awards in London.

 The Pauline Quirke Academy (PQA) is a UK organisation running weekend performing arts schools catering for children from 6 - 18.
 Started in 2007 by well known UK actress Pauline Quirke (Broadchurch, Birds of a Feather, North & South, Emmerdale) PQA has since grown to encompass 210 academies across the UK.
 One of the key features of the PQA experience is the Film & TV module which gives students the opportunity to learn about filmmaking both in front of and behind the camera and to make their own short films.
 PQA is the largest provider of film and television education for young people in the UK.

 Students from across the PQA academies are encouraged to make and submit films.
 Through an impartial and rigorous judging process, we will whittle the entries down to the very best work from PQA students across the country.
 Final selections for the festival will be made by a jury of film industry professionals.

-* Academies may submit their best six films only (AM and PM Academies are treated as separate)
+* Academies may submit their best NINE short films only (AM and PM Academies are treated as separate)

 By entering your film you agree to the following terms and conditions:

 THIS FESTIVAL IS ONLY OPEN TO PQA STUDENTS!
 PLEASE DO NOT SUBMIT YOUR FILM IF YOU ARE NOT PART OF THE PQA ORGANISATION!!!